When to Plant

 Planting

 Loosen the soil before planting.
 Dig holes twice as wide as each plant's root ball to encourage roots to spread.
 After removing each heather plant from its pot, gently tease out the roots and spread them across the planting hole.
 Heathers like to be planted deeply with the lower foliage resting on the soil surface.
 The addition of a little non-burning fertiliser, mixed into the planting soil, will encourage new root growth.
-Mulch around the base of your heathers after planting using an acidic organic matter such as leaf mould, pine straw or peat moss.
+Mulch around the base of your heathers after planting using an acidic organic matter such as leaf mould or pine straw.

 Growing Heathers in Containers

-If growing heathers in a container, use ericaceous compost and/or peat.
+If growing heathers in a container, use ericaceous compost.
 Keeping the compost moist yet allowing for free drainage is key.
 We recommend installing a 2.5-5cm (1-2 inch) layer of grit at the base of your planting container to improve drainage.
 Consider mixing some water retaining gel into your compost to improve moisture retention.
 As for garden plantings, plant your heathers deep in the compost.

 Initial Pruning and Watering